Politics in Manchester: Parishes

 There is only one civil parish in the metropolitan borough, Ringway, which was added in 1974.
 The entire area of the pre-1974 county borough is an unparished area.

 North West Regional Assembly

-Whilst not a directly elected body, the North West Regional Assembly is responsible for promoting the economic, environmental and social well-being of the North West England region.
-It is made up of representatives from councils across the region, business organisations, public sector agencies, education and training bodies, trade unions and co-operatives and the voluntary and community sector.
+Whilst not a directly elected body, the North West Regional Assembly was responsible for promoting the economic, environmental, and social well-being of the North West England region.
+It was made up of representatives from councils across the region, business organizations, public sector agencies, education and training bodies, trade unions and co-operatives and the voluntary and community sector.
+Regional assemblies were abolished in 2010.

 UK Parliament

-There are five UK Parliamentary constituencies which cover the City of Manchester, each of which elects one Member of Parliament (MP) to the House of Commons in London.
+There are five UK Parliamentary constituencies that cover the City of Manchester, each of which elects one Member of Parliament (MP) to the House of Commons in London.
 These constituencies and their current MPs are: